hertie-data-science-lab/ds01-infra/docs-user/background/workspaces-and-persistence.md

 # Workspaces & Persistence

+**Deep dive into stateless compute, persistent storage, and cloud architecture patterns.**

+> **Part of [Educational Computing Context](README.md)** - Career-relevant knowledge beyond DS01 basics.
+>
+> **Just want the essentials?** See [Key Concepts: Workspaces and Persistence](../concepts/workspaces-persistence.md) for a shorter overview.

-Understanding what's saved and what's temporary is critical for DS01.
-This guide explains persistence, file organization, and backup strategies.
+Understanding stateless/stateful separation is critical for cloud computing.
+This guide explains persistence patterns, file organization, and how these concepts transfer to AWS, Kubernetes, and production systems.

 ---